JuliaGrid

 using JuliaGrid

-@power(MW, MVAr, MVA) # Specify the power units for input data
+@power(MW, MVAr) # Specify the power units

 system = powerSystem("case14.h5") # Build the power system model

-solve!(system, analysis) # Compute voltage angles
+powerFlow!(analysis; power = true) # Compute powers and voltage angles

-@generator(active = 20) # Define the template for generators
+@generator(active = 20.0) # Define the template

 AC Optimal Power Flow